kengibson1111/go-stdlib/text/template/gostdlib-text-template-helpers/README.md

 # text/template - helpers

-This example shows how to use template drivers as helpers after loading a core set of templates.
+This example shows how to use template drivers after loading a core set of helper templates.